How Hollywood can continue to advance the equal pay conversation

 "Transparency is key," says Kirsten Schaffer is the executive director of Women In Film, an organization that promotes gender parity in Hollywood.

 So important, in fact, that Schaffer thinks a major evolution is needed in how Americans view the subject of money and pay.
-Talking about money is viewed as uncomfortable, even rude, she told CNN, but that has to change.
+Talking about how much money one makes is uncomfortable and can even be viewed as rude, she told CNN, but that has to change.

-"That's what we've learned through the examples of the last few months -- that women have learned from their male colleagues how much their making and also what they're not making -- and that's why it has to change as an American value," she said.
+"That's what we've learned through the examples of the last few months -- that women have learned from their male colleagues how much they're making and also what they're not making -- and that's why it has to change as an American value," she said.

 Include workers from all levels in the conversation